-- Mortality risk Where actual claims experience resulting from the death of policyholders is higher than expected; - Longevity risk Where policyholders, annuitants in particular, live longer than expected; - Morbidity risk Where actual claims experience resulting from the ill-health of policyholders is higher than expected; - Lapse risk Where policies are discontinued or contributions are reduced at an unfavourable rate compared to that which is expected; and - Expense risk Where expenses incurred in acquiring and administering policies are higher than expected.
+- Mortality risk Where actual claims experience resulting from the death of policyholders is higher than expected; - Longevity risk Where policyholders, annuitants in particular, live longer than expected; - Morbidity risk Where actual claims experience resulting from the ill-health of policyholders is higher than expected; - Lapse risk Where policies are discontinued or contributions are reduced at an unfavourable rate compared to that which is expected; and - Expense risk Where expenses incurred in acquiring and administering policies are higher than expected, which includes the impact of higher expense inflation relative to expectations.

 Concentration risk can arise from a large individual exposure or from an exposure to a group of interconnected insured individuals.
 Concentration risk, if not managed appropriately, could have the potential to produce losses large enough to threaten the Company's business plan and, in severe events, its ongoing capacity to continue its operations.
 In relation to underwriting risks, concentrations could arise with respect to large aggregated life insurance and critical illness exposures, such as where the Company provides insurance to the employees of a large company, and exposure to individual policyholders with large insurance amounts or benefits.
-Management of concentrations is discussed in the risk mitigation techniques section below.
+Management of risk concentrations is discussed in the risk mitigation techniques section below.